 Adding a little more excitement to your hunt can be fun.
 Why not give out a piece of candy or treat with the finding of a clue?

-We gave a bracelet to each of our 4 kids hidden with one of the clues and they did not even seem to care.
+We gave a bracelet to each of our 4 kids hidden with one of the clues and they didn't even seem to care.
 The kids were way too excited to finish the scavenger hunt and find out what it revealed.

 Oh, and if you really want to give them a Disney themed gift, wait until the finale as you don’t want to reveal the ending too soon!